KMouris/Python-Course-Project/README.md

 File where `DataManagement` class is stored which provides following methods:

 ### `__init__()`
-Class with useful & robust methods for managing output folders, extracting information from raster files and writing raster files using the previously extracted information.
+Class with useful and robust methods for managing output folders, extracting information from raster files and writing raster files using the previously extracted information.
-Assigns values to class attributes when new instance is initiated.
+Assigns values to class attributes when a new instance is initiated.

 | Input argument | Type | Description |
 |-----------------|------|-------------|